ViCCo-Group/thingsvision/README.md

 ## Environment Setup

-We recommend to create a new `conda environment` with Python version 3.7 or 3.8 (no tests for 3.9 yet) before using `thingsvision`.
+We recommend to create a new `conda environment` with Python version 3.7, 3.8, or 3.9 before using `thingsvision`.
 Check out the `environment.yml` file in `envs`, if you want to create a `conda environment` via `yml`.
 Activate the `environment` and run the following `pip` command in your terminal.

 ```bash
 $ pip install --upgrade thingsvision